 The motif of a boy riding a qilin conveys a wish for many sons and was traditionally depicted on wedding presents and bedroom decoration.
 In this example, the qilin is being ridden by the "First Scholar," adding a wish for a son of rank and honor.
-The triumphant procession is surrounded by boys carrying parasols, waving banners, and ringing gongs.
+The triumphant procession is surrounded by boys carrying lanterns, parasols, and banners.